MeanderingProgrammer/render-markdown.nvim/README.md

         hyperlink = '󰌹 ',
         -- Applies to the inlined icon as a fallback. highlight = 'RenderMarkdownLink',
+        -- Applies to the link title.
+        highlight_title = 'RenderMarkdownLinkTitle',
         -- Applies to WikiLink elements.
         wiki = {
             icon = '󱗖 ',